-METHODOLOGY
+CHAPTER II: METHODOLOGY

 To better understand how attending community college tuition-free for two years impacts the lives of students after high school, this research involved interviewing 10 student participants who have been involved with either the tnAchieves or Tennessee Promise scholarship programs.
-Students were interviewed both over the phone and in-person for lengths of time between one hour long and 90 minutes long, with the conversations recorded for accuracy.
+Students were interviewed both over the phone and in-person for at least one hour but no longer than 90 minutes, with the conversations recorded for accuracy.
 Each person interviewed was 18 years of age or older and was chosen to participate using purposive sampling and snowball sampling.
-The purposive sampling method was used to ensure this study consisted of well-rounded research with skewed input.
-There were no experimental groups or manipulations involved in this research, and the students’ identities have been kept anonymous, only being identified by their tnAchieves/Tennessee Promise class and student generational status.
-By interviewing students in different stages of college who have had varied experiences with both stages of tuition-free college in Tennessee, this study offers a fuller understanding of how scholarships and programs like this one impact students post-high school graduation, and post-community college graduation.
+The purposive sampling method was used to ensure this study consisted of well-rounded research with varied input and experiences.
+There were no experimental groups or manipulations involved in this research, and the students’ identities have been kept anonymous, only being identified by their tnAchieves/Tennessee Promise graduating class and student generational status.
+By interviewing students in different stages of college who have had diverse experiences with both stages of tuition-free college in Tennessee, this study offers a fuller understanding of how scholarships and programs like this one impact students post-high school graduation, and post-community college graduation.

-Resources

 The goal of this project was to interview students who have been involved at different levels of the Tennessee Promise scholarship and research, whether they found their experience with the program beneficial or not.
 Beyond current scholars, this study includes students who were either successful, or unsuccessful, in completing the program and the requirements to remain eligible.
-Qualitative and quantitative research was chosen for this research because the necessary information is based on the judgement and the opinions of student interviewees.
-According to McCusker and Gunaydin, “if the aim is to understand how a community or individuals within it perceive a particular issue, then qualitative methods are often appropriate” (McCusker).
+Qualitative research was chosen for this research because the necessary information for this study is based on the judgement and the opinions of student participants.
+According to McCusker and Gunaydin, “if the aim is to understand how a community or individuals within it perceive a particular issue, then qualitative methods are often appropriate” (537).

 Participants